DevAlone/proxy_py/docs/source/guides/how_to_create_collector.rst

 Paginated collector
 *******************

-Allright, you've done with a simple collector, you're almost a pro, let's now dive a little deeper
+Alright, you've done with a simple collector, you're almost a pro, let's now dive a little deeper

 # TODO: complete this guide